RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 #### Subscriber Key Pair Generation

+Practice Note: If the audit trail identifies and documents any failures or anomalies in the key generation process, along with the corrective action taken, the key generation process need not be restarted but may continue.

 Subscriber key pair generation may be performed by the subscriber, CA, or RA.
 If the CA or RA generates subscriber key pairs, the requirements for key pair delivery specified in section 6.1.2 must also be met.

 Validated software or hardware cryptographic modules shall be used to generate all subscriber key pairs, as well as pseudo-random numbers and parameters used in key pair generation.
 For the id‑fpki-common-hardware, id-fpki-common-High, id-fpki-common-authentication, and id-fpki-common-cardauth policies, subscriber key pairs shall be generated in FIPS 140 Level 2 hardware cryptographic modules.
 Any pseudo-random numbers used for key generation material shall be generated by a FIPS-approved method.
 Symmetric keys may be generated by means of either software or hardware mechanisms.

 #### CSS Key Pair Generation

+Practice Note: If the audit trail identifies and documents any failures or anomalies in the key generation process, along with the corrective action taken, the key generation process need not be restarted but may continue.

 Cryptographic keying material used by CSSes to sign status information shall be generated in FIPS 140 validated cryptographic modules.
 For CSSes that provide status under id-fpki-common-High, the module(s) shall meet or exceed FIPS 140 Level 3.
 For CSSes that do not provide status under id-fpki-common-High, the module(s) shall meet or exceed FIPS 140 Level 2.